-The pulleys are connected via cables to a single plate-loaded weight holder bracket.
-You can adjust each pulley independently to any one of 16 height settings.
-This is all the settings you need for any cable movement.
-However, it’s worth noting that the Monster G6 has 19 height settings and the Monster G3 has 22.
+The pulleys are connected via cables to a single plate-loaded weight carriage.
+You can adjust each pulley independently to any one of the 16 height settings (same number of settings as on the G12).

 The cable is 16″ above the floor at the lowest setting and 73″ above the floor at the highest setting.

 The pulley adjustment mechanism only requires one hand to adjust.
 This is an upgrade over the G3, which is designed for two-hand adjustments.
 It’s a small detail, but remember — you’ll likely be adjusting the pulleys several times every session.
 It removes some tedium from your workout by making the transition between exercises more efficient.

 The action of the Force USA G9 functional trainer is very smooth.
 It’s the same smoothness as on the G6, G10, G12, G15 and G20.
 It’s a little bit smoother than on the G3.

 I should note that the Force USA G9 is one of just two Force USA all-in-one gym models where two people can’t use each pulley column independently for two different exercises.
 The other is the G10.

 The reason why both cable columns can’t be used independently is because both sides are connected to a single weight carriage.
 Whereas, each cable column on the G3 connects to two separate weight carriages.
 The G6, G12, G15 and G20 all have two weight stacks that their cable columns connect to separately…